wolfspace099/FurPlex/README.md

 -------------
 To use these Skripts, u need to execute the following...
 - Upload it onto the server
-- Download SkBee, SkQuery and SkRayfall, aswel as Skript
+- Download SkBee, SkQuery and SkRayfall, aswel as Skript.
 - Restart the server
 - Put one of the .sk files in /plugins/Skript/scripts
-- Run ingame or console the command "(/)sk reload scripts"
+- Run ingame or in console "(/)sk reload scripts"
-- U are all set!
+- You're all set!

 World
 -------------
+The world is still a W.I.P. and it will be uploaded when it's done.

 Resource Pack
 -------------
+Put the link from RESOURCEPACK.txt in your server.properties If you have any other resourcepack you want to keep on your server, you can dm @oranquil on discord to merge them.

 Legal Stuff
 ============================
-Please note that this plugin is only stable for OUR FurPlex, we are not responsable for any damage!
+By downloading this plugin you agree that we are not responsible for any damage to your worlds, this only works for our "FURPLEX" world!

-Copywrited 2024 all rights reserved!
+Copyright 2024 all rights reserved!

 Info
 ============================
-These plugins only work in a world called "FurPlex" since its our basis to the server!
+-These plugins only work in a world called "FURPLEX", so please use MV to import our world.
-Please make a world using MV to recreate or import our world!
-Commands are stable for plugins like Essentials, Luckperms and other special server plugins!
-- Recommendation is to NOT use MvInventory or any other addons!
-- U REQUIRE a lift plugin not developed by us, to make most stuff completely available!
-Most is Vanilla!
-(For the world download)
+- You need the plugins listed in the plugins.txt file (For the world download).
+-You also need to get the resourcepack.